electron/packager/readme.md

   - OS X: `.icns`
   - Windows: `.ico`
-  - Linux: '.png'

-Note that on Linux the icon should set the dock icon.
+For Linux builds, this option is not required, as the dock/window list icon is set via [the icon option in the BrowserWindow contructor](http://electron.atom.io/docs/v0.30.0/api/browser-window/#new-browserwindow-options).
 Setting the icon in the file manager is not currently supported.

+If the file extension is omitted, it is auto-completed to the correct extension based on the platform, including when `--platform=all` is in effect.

 `app-bundle-id` - *String*